algobulls/pyalgotrading/docs/brokers/non_auth_alpaca.md

 ### Provide API And Secret key

-- After clicking `Alpaca Non-OAuth` you will see a dialog box requesting your API and Secret key
+- After clicking `Alpaca Non-OAuth`, you will see a dialog box requesting your API and Secret key.
-- Enter your `API key` And `Secret key` here.
-- Click `confirm` to bind the Alpaca account with your Python Build account.
+- Enter your keys there and click `Confirm` to bind Alpaca with your AlgoBulls account.

 [![img.png](../python_build/imgs_v2/python_build_non_auth_pop.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](../python_build/imgs_v2/python_build_non_auth_pop.png)

-- On successful authorisation, you will see the broker in the broker column.
+- On successful authorisation, you will be redirected to the AlgoBulls platform and you will be able to see your broker on the `Broking Details` page.

 [![img.png](../python_build/imgs_v2/python_build_non_oauth_succesful.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](../python_build/imgs_v2/python_build_non_oauth_succesful.png)